Chapter Five II

-The conversation continues for 3 hours.
+The conversation continues for three hours.
 The priests ask questions about Shaolin practice, about Buddhism in general, and then began discussing more subtle matters.
 Janah is able to recite the dharma, in Chinese, with a clear explanation demonstrating her pristine understanding.
 She is being grilled, even if very politely.
 They discuss the infamous Zen koans, used to help block the mind from being tied to rational thought.
 A koan might be meditated on for many months, or years.
 When the mind is free of illusion, unclouded by self, the meaning becomes clear.
 There is no correct answer, just many incorrect ones; answers that show the student to be caught in dualistic thinking, attached to a self as separate.

 It is certainly not unheard of for priests to become enlightened on their own, the original Buddha did after all.
 It takes deep understanding of reality and illusion, then discarding that knowledge.
 Conversations between two enlightened priests often made no sense to an observer.
 Koans are more Zen Buddhism, not Shaolin, which is called Ch’an.
 The methods of instruction washed back and forth between sects of Buddhism, one of the most ancient philosophies.
 The Shaolin are trying to gauge Janah’s grasp of Buddhism more than simply her grasp of Shaolin.
 She doesn’t disappoint.